The NeuroMeditations on this page were not professionally recorded.

-The Cingulate Gyrus -
+The Amygdala and the Cingulate Gyrus

 How to Recognize a ‘HOT’ Cingulate

-Meditation COOLS the Cingulate
+Meditation COOLS the Cingulate and interrupts the amygdala

 When you are stressed and it is running high, you get a "hot" cingulate.
-Meditation is one way to cool the cingulate down.
+NeuroMeditation is a powerful and free tool to cool the cingulate down.

-Which Styles of Meditation are Best for Stress
+Which Styles of NeuroMeditation are Best for Stress

-For stress you want to choose Mindfulness and Quiet Mind, however, you may need a focus meditation to interrupt the racing mind first.
+For stress you want to choose Mindfulness and Quiet Mind, however, you may need a FOCUS meditation to interrupt the racing mind first.
 Listen to yourself to know which.
 If your mind is racing or you feel your state in a ‘fast’ mode.
 If you try a MF or QM and struggle because of the racing feeling/thoughts, switch to a focus meditation first AND/or practice a movement meditation and then move into sitting meditation when you feel the stress level come down a notch.

-Meditations for Stress
+NeuroMeditations for Stress

 My favorite Focus meditation for interrupting the racing mind, the stress response, and to balance the mind